GDelCorso/TimeSeriesScribe/README.md

 ## Creation of the executable file

-Creation of an executable script (.exe) working on different OS can be done with the use of the PyInstaller python library.
+An executable script can be made with the use of the python package PyInstaller.
+To create the executable script (.exe):

+pip install PyInstaller
+python -m PyInstaller -F GUI_TimeSeriesScribe.py

-## Script modification for different signals
+## Script modification and adaptiblity

 Different elements of the input visualization and labelling can be adjusted to the need.
 Following a list of the modifiable variables and their effect are reported: